Texas Book Lover Editing Services

 Brent Douglass (aka Miles Arceneaux, aka H.A.
 Douglass)

-I am a voting member of the National Book Critics Circle; a member of the Texas Press Association, Writers' League of Texas, and PEN America; and the award-winning editor of the Texas Spur, a weekly newspaper since 1909.
+I am a voting member of the National Book Critics Circle; a member of the Texas Press Association, Writers' League of Texas, and PEN America; and a former award-winning editor of the Texas Spur, a weekly newspaper since 1909.
 I have been an editor at Lone Star Literary Life since its founding in 2015.
 I have been a reviewer for Kirkus Indie and Foreword Reviews, and my work has been published or is forthcoming in Foreword Reviews, Pleiades, Rain Taxi, World Literature Today, High Country News, South85 Journal, The Review Review, Concho River Review, Monkeybicycle, Mosaic Literary Magazine, Atticus Review, the Rumpus, Bookslut, PANK Magazine, and the Collagist.

 Please carefully consider which level of attention your manuscript requires: paragraph-level editing (stylistic and structural), sentence-level editing (line editing or copyediting), or word-level editing (proofreading).